 While I’m sure there are courses designed to get you up to speed as a stock investor, I’m going to tell you a lot of what you need to know in this short article.
-Investing in the stock market looks way more complicated than it actually is.
+The good news is that investing in the stock market seems way more complicated than it actually is.

-I like buying individual stocks (you can see my online portfolio here) but it’s not necessary or, for most people, advisable.
+I like buying individual stocks, but it’s not necessary.
+For most people, it’s not even advisable.
 You can do perfectly well with a mutual fund, while at the same time lowering your risk and reducing your hassle.

 What’s a mutual fund?
-A giant pool of investments.
+It’s a giant pool of investments.
 It could be a pool of stocks — a stock fund.
 It could be a pool of bonds — a bond fund.
 Or it could have both stocks and bonds — a balanced fund.

 The appeal of mutual funds is threefold:

-- A mutual fund allows you to spread the inherent risk of stock investing by diversifying among a bunch of stocks instead of investing in just a few.
+- A mutual fund allows you to spread the inherent risk of stock investing by diversifying — putting your money in a bunch of stocks instead of investing in just a few, for example.

-- Mutual funds have professionals who do the buying and selling.
+- Mutual funds have professionals, or sophisticated computers, that do the buying and selling.

 - Mutual funds keep track of a lot of the paperwork for you.

-The stock mutual fund that I personally use in my retirement account is one of the lowest cost, and most popular, in the world: Vanguard S&P 500 Index fund.
+A stock mutual fund that I personally use in my retirement account is one of the lowest-cost, and most popular, funds in the world: Vanguard 500 Index Fund.
 Here’s the way Vanguard describes it:

 Doesn’t that sound like it fits the bill nicely?
 Funds like this are a simple way to own a slice of the American economy.
-This fund started in 1976, and its average annual return is just more than 10 percent per year.
-Not bad.
 And the cost?
-Less than 0.2 percent per year, which is way less than most funds charge.
+On this fund, it’s currently 0.04%, which is way less than the average fund charges.
 The minimum investment is $3,000.

-Rule No. 4: No trying to time the market
+Mistake No. 4: Trying to time the market

-Yes, we’d all love to buy at the bottom and sell at the top.
-But none of us are smart enough to do it consistently.
+Yes, we’d all love to buy stocks when they’re cheap and sell them when their prices are high.
+But none of us is smart enough to do it consistently.

-This method works for a simple reason: It automatically buys more shares when they’re cheap and fewer when they’re not.
+This method works for a simple reason: It automatically leads you to buy more shares when they’re cheap and fewer when they’re not.